WithPrecedent/wonka/README.md

 * **Intuitive**: factories use a common interface with a `create` class method for all construction operations.
 * **Extensible**: core classes can be adapted and extended through inheritance or composition.
+* **Flexible**: whenever possible, factories can be mixed in for class and object self-creation or be used for creating external items.
 * **Lightweight**: the library has a miniscule memory footprint with few dependencies.
 * **Robust**: "turn-key" factories handle edge cases and core scenarios without needing further tinkering.
 * **Accessible**: `wonka` is over-documented to make it accessible to beginnning coders and readily usable for developers at all levels.